Riffing in ombre on a blue Coltrane

 cold that gets in your soul

-and doesn't warm with wine
+and doesn't warm with the wine

 feet like ice blocks carved